WeruHarrison/portfolio-projects/data cleaning spotify 2024 songs/README.md

 **Results**

 The ouput dataset did not have duplicates or missing values.
-All variables had appropriate class (or type).
+All variables had appropriate class (or type) and each value was in its own cell.

 **Lesson**